 The expectations outlined here avow that a candidate must be making significant scholarly contributions.
 They further specify that the types of evidence employed in support of these expectations may vary by discipline.
-Pre-tenure reviews at the 2nd and 4th (or 3rd and 5th) years of the probationary period should provide explicit guidance and feedback on the faculty member's progress toward meeting these expectations.
-While a candidate's publications may be outgrowths of work initiated with the Ph.D. supervisor or post-doctoral mentor, they should include work that demonstrates independent intellectual growth and research leadership.
-If the preponderance of a candidate's research is published jointly with more senior scholars, there must be clear evidence of the candidate's important original contributions.
+Pre-tenure reviews at the 2^{nd} and 4^{th} (or 3^{rd} and 5^{th}) years of the probationary period should provide explicit guidance and feedback on the faculty member's progress toward meeting these expectations.
+While a candidate's publications may be outgrowths of work initiated with the PhD supervisor or postdoctoral mentor, they should include work that demonstrates independent intellectual growth and research leadership.
+If the preponderance of a candidates' research is published jointly with more senior scholars, there must be clear evidence of the candidate's important original contributions.

-TEACHING: For promotion to associate professor with tenure, a faculty member is expected to have established, by the end of the probationary period, a record of consistently good classroom teaching, as evidenced by SPOT evaluations appraised relative to an appropriate comparison set, and by peer evaluations.
+TEACHING: For promotion to associate professor with tenure, a faculty member is expected to have stablished, by the end of the probationary period, a record of consistently good classroom teaching, as evidenced by SPOT evaluations appraise relative to an appropriate comparison set, and by peer evaluations.
 They must contribute to department/college teaching programs as appropriate including, as needed, advising and mentoring of students and serving on thesis and dissertation committees.

 Peer teaching evaluations should reflect the candidate's success in presenting course content at a suitable level; effectiveness of pedagogical skills such as organization, presentation, and evaluative techniques; and timeliness of feedback to students.
 The degree to which the candidate treats students with respect and courtesy should be addressed.
-Teaching accomplishment can also be evidenced by effective use of various instructional modes and classroom technology; course revision and/or new course development, as well as new program development; successful guidance of graduate students; recognition via teaching awards; and other pertinent teaching-related activities.
+Teaching accomplishment can also be evidenced by effective use of various instructional modes, classroom technology and pedagogical strategies; course revision and/or new course development, as well as new program development; successful mentorship and guidance of graduate students; recognition via teaching awards; and other pertinent teaching-related activities.